Nishan2004paudel/Kitabghar/README.md

 ## 📄 License

-This project is open source and available for learning and contribution.
+This project is licensed under the **MIT License** — you're free to use, modify, and distribute this code.
+See the [LICENSE](LICENSE) file for details.

 ---